College of Business

 Johnson Hall has become the home-away-from-home for nearly 1,300 students.
 This substantial number includes all students who declare any one of our business majors, comprising approximately 14% of all Tennessee Tech students.
 Therefore, it is of the utmost importance that the Johnson Hall building maintains the ability to efficiently cater to students’ needs, so they can grow educationally, professionally, and personally.
 Excitedly, Johnson Hall is included in a 2023 Tennessee Tech capital project, in which it will undergo a complete renovation.

-Johnson Hall is the home of the College of Business and its four academic units—Accounting and Business Law; Economics, Finance, and Marketing; Decision Sciences and Management; and Graduate Studies.
-In addition, the building includes two centers of excellence and a student success center.
+As Johnson Hall is being renovated, Foundation Hall will be the temporary home of the College of Business and its four academic units: Accounting and Business Law; Economics, Finance, and Marketing; Decision Sciences and Management; and Graduate Studies.
+It also currently houses our two centers of excellence and student success center.

 As in Johnson Hall, CoB faculty and staff will continue to serve students with the same high-quality care, effort, and attention.
 Students will still have access to CoB resources including the Bloomberg lab, student collaboration stations, Professional Readiness and Leadership, and faculty office hours.
 Though moving all faculty, staff, students, and classes may be uncomfortable for an abbreviated time, the College of Business will remain united and together on campus, able to make a home in a building that has a history of serving students well.
 We anticipate returning to the new Johnson Hall in the 2025 Fall semester.